broadinstitute/cromwell/docs/tutorials/Containers.md

 #### Docker Config Block
 Further docker configuration options available to be put into your config file are as follows.
-For the latest list of parameters, refer to [this example configuration](https://github.com/broadinstitute/cromwell/blob/develop/cromwell.examples.conf)
+For the latest list of parameters, refer to the [example configurations](https://github.com/broadinstitute/cromwell/blob/develop/cromwell.examples.conf) file.
 ```
 docker {
   hash-lookup {